Automattic/jetpack/projects/plugins/wpcomsh/README.md

 All the wp-admin custom styles for transferred sites are in `assets/admin-style.css`.
 If you need to add some more, please add them to that file.

+### Checks for Full Site Editing Site Eligibility

+If a site has the `a8c-fse-is-eligible` site option, the site is eligible for Full-Site Editing flows.
+Flows are only active when a supported theme is active.

 ### Custom colors and fonts (+ Typekit fonts)

 On WP.com, we provide custom colors and fonts in a site's Customizer.
 In order to get them supported on an AT site, wpcomsh imports the `colors`, `custom-fonts` and `custom-fonts-typekit` codebases.